3rd National Film Awards

 The 3rd National Film Awards, then known as State Awards for Films, presented by Ministry of Information and Broadcasting, India to felicitate the best of Indian Cinema released in the year 1955.
-Ceremony took place at Vigyan Bhavan, New Delhi on September 1956 and awards were given by Prime Minister of India, Jawaharlal Nehru.
+Ceremony took place at Vigyan Bhavan, New Delhi in September 1956 and awards were given by Prime Minister of India, Jawaharlal Nehru.

 Juries

 Three different committees were formed based on the film making sectors in India, mainly based in Bombay, Calcutta and Madras.
 Another committee for all India level was also formed which included some of the members from regional committee.
 For 3rd National Film Awards, central committee was headed by C. D. Deshmukh.